sfabrizio/dotfiles/README.md

 sh -c "$(wget https://raw.githubusercontent.com/sfabrizio/dotfiles/master/install.sh -O -)"
 ```

-> This will install for you all neccesaty for have it working (this was tested on osx mostly).
+> This will install for you all neccesaty for have it working (this is referring to OSX's case mostly).
 It will install:
   - [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)
   - [Brew](https://brew.sh/)  (OSX package manager)
   - [byobu](http://byobu.co/)